Get all the latest data for Algeria

 What are the total closing costs as a percent in Algeria in 2026?

-The specific fee categories that make up total closing costs include the registration tax (5%), the taxe de publicité foncière or land registry publication fee (1%), notary fees (typically 1% to 2% plus VAT), and miscellaneous stamp and administrative charges.
+The main fee categories that make up Algerian closing costs are the registration duty, the taxe de publicité foncière (land publicity tax), notary fees, and various stamp and administrative charges related to the deed and its filing.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in Algeria.